 Baking with the family is a great way to pass the time and can also be used as a fun way to teach maths.
-Now that we are all faced with staying at home for as long as it takes, activities such as baking, cooking, gardening and crafting are all on the increase.
-As well as being relaxing and giving you a sense of achievement, these homegrown pastimes are a really productive way of passing the hours, whether on a midweek morning or a Sunday afternoon.
+As we have all spent more time at home over the last year, activities such as baking, cooking, gardening and crafting are all on the increase.

 Cupcakes For Kids